A microchip carries a number unique to your dog.

 If your dog's stolen, there's nowhere in New Zealand where it cannot be traced if it's scanned.

 - each chip costs about $10 and insertion together with certificates and transfer of information, ranges from $35 to $75.

 Our animal control staff can microchip your dog

-- cost $20 - you must make an appointment
+- cost $20 - contact us to make an appointment

-You still need to register your dog every year - see registration information.
+You still need to re-register your dog each year - see registration information